Genocide of indigenous peoples: Myanmar/Burma

 In Myanmar (Burma), the long-running civil war between the Military Junta and the insurgents has resulted in widespread atrocities against the indigenous Karen people, some of whom are allied with the insurgents.
 These atrocities have been described as genocidal.
 Burmese General Maung Hla stated that one day the Karen will only exist "in a museum" The government has deployed 50 battalions in the Northern sector systematically attacking Karen villages with mortar and machine gun fire, and landmines.
 At least 446,000 Karen have been displaced from their homes by the military.
 The Karen are also reported to have been subjected to forced labor, genocidal rape, child labor, and the conscription of child soldiers.
 The Rohingya people have also been subjected to persecution mass killings, genocidal mass rapes and forced displacement.
 The Myanmar army burned their villages and forced them to flee the country.
 Mass graves which contain the remains of many victims of genocide were discovered.
 By 2017 over 700,000 Rohingya people fled to Bangladesh, whose government was praised for giving shelter to them.

 Palestine

-Throughout the extended Israeli-Palestinian conflict, the State of Israel has been accused by some scholars of committing a genocide against Palestinians.
-Events such as the 1948 Nakba, the 1982 Sabra and Shatila massacre, the blockade of the Gaza Strip (2007–present), and the 2014 Gaza War have been used as examples of evidence for a genocide committed by Israel.
-Some scholars, such as Raz Segal and Martin Shaw, consider there to be an ongoing genocide in Gaza taking place during the Gaza war, and the government of South Africa has instituted proceedings against Israel at the International Court of Justice (South Africa v.
-Israel), alleging a violation of the Genocide Convention.
+Throughout the extended Israeli–Palestinian conflict, scholars, human rights organizations, and UN experts have accused the State of Israel of committing genocide against Palestinians.
+Events such as the 1948 Nakba, the 1982 Sabra and Shatila massacre, the blockade of the Gaza Strip (2007–present), and the 2014 Gaza War have been cited by these groups as evidence of a historic or ongoing genocide.

+Following the onset of the Gaza war in 2023, a wide consensus among genocide scholars, legal experts, and international organizations concluded that Israel is committing genocide against Palestinians in Gaza.
+This recognition has been affirmed by bodies including a United Nations special committee and commission of inquiry, the International Association of Genocide Scholars, and major human rights organizations, alongside ongoing proceedings initiated by South Africa against Israel at the International Court of Justice (South Africa v.
+Israel), alleging violations of the Genocide Convention.